thorntail/thorntail-examples/jaxrs/health/README.md

 ## @Health Annotations

-In our example, we annotate the JAX-RS resource to be exposed as a hea;th endpoint:
+In our example, we annotate the JAX-RS resource to be exposed as a health endpoint:

     @GET
     @Path("/health")